8 Best Renters Insurance Companies in Texas of 2026

 Pets

 Dog bites are common.
-Injuries caused by your dog are covered by your liability insurance, but you will pay a higher premium if you have a breed that is considered high-risk, such as a pit bull or a Doberman pinscher.
+Your liability insurance covers injuries caused by your dog, but you will pay a higher premium if you have a breed considered high-risk, such as a pit bull or a Doberman pinscher.

 Some insurers will flat-out not cover these types of dogs.